jonaswouters/XhprofBundle/README.md

     }
     ```

-  Of course, you have to install [xhprof library](http://php.net/manual/fr/book.xhprof.php) in your server.
+  Of course, you have to install [xhprof library](http://php.net/manual/fr/book.xhprof.php) (or for PHP 7 the
+  the [Tideways XHProf fork](https://tideways.io/profiler/xhprof-for-php7-php5.6)) in your server.
   At this moment, `ext-xhprof` is not required because your application could be deployed to a server without xhprof.

 2. ### Old way by adding to your vendor/bundles/ dir